mailcow/mailcow-dockerized-docs/docs/i_u_m_update.md

 ```
 # Options can be combined

-# - Check for updates
+# - Check for updates and show changes
 ./update.sh --check

 # Do not try to update docker-compose, **make sure to use the latest docker-compose available**